Humanities (HUMN-SHU)

 Typically offered Fall

 Fall Semester - Part I: Students design and conduct an independent research project in their area of focus using the theories and methods with which they have become familiar over the course of completing the major.
-Prerequisite: Open only to Humanities majors in the senior year.
+Prerequisite: Open only to Humanities primary major in the senior year.
 Fulfillment: Humanities Major Capstone.

 Grading: Ugrd Shanghai Graded